There’s one foolproof way to make the perfect homemade playdough.

 This is one of those times when you can’t say to your kid, “Don’t play with your food!”.
 You’d be surprised to know that there are many different recipes for playdough that are edible(ish).
 These eatable doughs are especially handy for very young children who like to put everything in their mouth.

-These “concoctions” won’t feel the same as the real deal but children will still be able to use them as a modelling material or as a sensory toy.
+These “concoctions” won’t feel the same as the real deal but children will still be able to use them as a modeling material or as a sensory toy.
 And obviously, they won’t last as long as the playdough listed above.

 Word Of Caution: Many of the so-called “edible” playdough recipes online simply means that it’s made of food ingredients and does not contain toxic chemicals.
 But do know however that some of these recipes still contain a lot of salt which could potentially be fatal to small dogs and babies when taken in large amounts.
 For More info on this, scroll down for our Tips on DIY playdough making.